Wildlander-mod/wildlander-mod.github.io/5-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

   Behind Hale bales at the rear of Windpeak Inn.
 </details>

+{: .note}
-Note: Very dangerous to visit because its so cold - make sure you have warm clothing!
+Very dangerous to visit because its so cold - make sure you have warm clothing!

 Read the Skill books: